wikimedia/pywikibot/README-conversion.txt

 The User object has been moved from the userlib module to the pywikibot namespace.
-Any references to "userlib.User" can be replaced by "pywikibot.User", but the old for mis retained for backwards-compatibility.
+Any references to "userlib.User" can be replaced by "pywikibot.User", but the old form is retained for backwards-compatibility.

 The following changes have occured in the User object: